Daymenion/mask-rcnn-training-with-coco-like-dataset-in-colab/README.md

 # mask-rcnn-training-with-coco-like-dataset
-mask rcnn trainnig with coco-like dataset.
+mask rcnn training with coco-like dataset.
 You can use for training your own coco.json (polygon) dataset.